Tech startups are responsible for driving innovation – from the creation of apps to ecommerce platforms and even mobile money.

 The legal perspective: Livestock is another example of entrepreneurial innovation being streaks ahead of the regulators who create and enforce legislation, says Taylor.
 But there are legal issues that all financial services startups should consider including:

-FICA – The Financial Intelligence Centre Act (FICA) basically is in place to prevent money laundering taking place.
+The Financial Intelligence Centre Act (FICA) is in place to prevent money laundering from taking place.
 It provides a secure marketplace for individuals and businesses to transact in line with international best practices.

-FAIS – Financial Advisory and Intermediary Services Act (FAIS) would particularly apply to Livestock Wealth in circumstances that they would be rendering financial advice to individuals which may be translated by virtue of the type of investment that they’re making, for example whether they advise to buy a particular cow, particular breed of cow that could be deemed to be financial advice which then may require FAIS approval.
+– Financial Advisory and Intermediary Services Act (FAIS) would particularly apply to Livestock Wealth in circumstances where they would be rendering financial advice to individuals which may be translated by the type of investment that they’re making, for example, whether they advise to buy a particular cow, a particular breed of cow that could be deemed to be financial advice which then may require FAIS approval.

-Consumer Protection Act – The third and final piece of legislation that I think bears significant relevance at least to Livestock Wealth and to the fintech space in general, would be the consumer protection act.
-In essence, what that piece of legislation seeks to do is to provide a set of remedies and guidelines for best practice for businesses in terms of how they access their clients and in terms of how they deal with their clients’ complaints and complaints procedures.
+– The third and final piece of legislation that I think bears significant relevance at least to Livestock Wealth and to the fintech space in general, would be the Consumer Protection Act.
+In essence, what that piece of legislation seeks to do is to provide a set of remedies and guidelines for best practices for businesses in terms of how they access their clients and in terms of how they deal with their clients’ complaints and complaints procedures.